TheHamhams/taxi/README.md

-Finished my first internship project for Data Glacier.
+This is my first internship project for Data Glacier.
 We were asked to use provided data sets for a fictional company and decide which taxi company they should invest in.
 Afterwards, we created a powerpoint to communicate our findings and recommendation.

 I tried to answer questions I thought would be most relevant to which would be a good investment.
 My graphs are pretty simple, but I wanted to focus on them being clear and understandable rather than being fancy and pretty.